CaiqueCoelho/deep-learning/dlai/README.md

   * Maybe don't try to reproduce the whole thing, but start one class at a time, new version?

 ### Class 5: Sequence Models
-Speach recognition, text analysis, sentiment analysis, temporal text analysis.
+Speech recognition, text analysis, sentiment analysis, temporal image/sound/text analysis.

   * May 2020 - started watching videos and looking at notebooks.
   * Chollet book also has a chapter on sequence models.